Biblical manuscript: Earliest extant manuscripts

 The earliest manuscript of a New Testament text is a business-card-sized fragment from the Gospel of John, Rylands Library Papyrus P52, which may be as early as the first half of the 2nd century.
 The first complete copies of single New Testament books appear around 200, and the earliest complete copy of the New Testament, the Codex Sinaiticus, dates to the 4th century.
-The following table lists the earliest extant manuscript witnesses for the books of the New Testament.
+The following table lists the earliest extant manuscripts for the books of the New Testament.

 Textual criticism

 Palaeography is the study of ancient writing, and textual criticism is the study of manuscripts in order to reconstruct a probable original or initially copied text.

-None of the original documents of the New Testament is known to scholars to be extant; and the existing manuscripts differ from one another.
+None of the original documents of the New Testament is known to scholars to be extant (surviving); and the existing manuscripts differ from one another.
 The textual critic seeks to ascertain from the divergent copies which form of the text should be regarded as most conforming to the original.
 The New Testament has been preserved in three major manuscript traditions: the 4th-century-CE Alexandrian text-type, the Western text-type, and the Byzantine text-type, which includes over 80% of all manuscripts, the majority comparatively very late in the tradition.

 Since the mid-19th century, eclecticism, in which there is no a priori bias to a single manuscript, has been the dominant method of editing the Greek text of the New Testament.
 This is reflected in the Novum Testamentum Graece, which since 2014 corresponds to both the United Bible Society, 5th edition and Nestle-Aland, 28th edition.
 In textual criticism, eclecticism is the practice of examining a wide number of text witnesses and selecting the variant that seems best.
 The result of the process is a text with readings drawn from many witnesses.
 In a purely eclectic approach, no single witness is theoretically favored.
 Instead, the critic forms opinions about individual witnesses, relying on both external and internal evidence.
 Even so, the oldest manuscripts, being of the Alexandrian text-type, are the most favored in these two publications; and the critical text has an Alexandrian disposition.
 Most English translations of the New Testament made in the 20th Century were based on these copies.